ymasory/quala/README.md

-# Quala - A Quality Assurance Project for Scala #
+# Quala - A Quality Assurance Project for the Scala standard library #